How to Get The Most Out of Conferences

 - Stay at the conference hotel if you’re new, but otherwise..
-If you want to maximize your chances to meet and socialize, staying at the conference hotel can be a plus.
-But otherwise, take a chance and stay in a bed and breakfast, or somewhere downtown.
-Often they are about as expensive as professional hotels (sometimes much cheaper), and might only be an extra block or two away.
-I’ve found that having a short stroll each morning through an actual neighborhood in that city, gives a very different perspective on attending a conference, than only taking an elevator ride to the conference level of the same hotel.
-Most American hotels look and feel exactly the same.
-Many bed and breakfasts have individual charm and character, often in the spirit of the locale.
+If you want to maximize your chances to meet and socialize, staying at the conference hotel has advantages.
+But otherwise, take stay in a more interesting neighborhood.
+Having a walk each morning through an actual neighborhood (rather than the sterile places conferences centers often are) gives a different perspective, far more interesting than merely taking an elevator ride to the conference level of the same hotel.

 - Take a road trip.
 Early in the conference ask around for people who might want to take a short road trip one night, or skip out on one afternoon’s sessions.
 If you end up going with other conference attendees, you have no reason to feel guilty about this.
-Your odds of learning something, and making connections are probably infinitely greater if you do something together outside of the conference, than if you do something inside.
+Your odds of learning something, and making connections are greater if you do something together outside of the conference, than if you do something inside.

 The benefits and drawbacks of going with coworkers

 It’s common to attend a conferences with coworkers.
 This can be great.
 You’re likely to bond more, and spend time together in a way that doesn’t happen at work.
 I’ve made lots of friends from work by meeting them for the first time at conferences.
 It’s natural that if you work the trade show booth with someone, you’re likely to learn a lot about them, and have a chance to meet people who may share your sense of humor.